studiowebux/petitedb/README.md

 - Manage data in memory
 - Store and load data securely to/from a JSON file
+- Uses Write-Ahead Logging (WAL) to increase performance
 - Core operations:
   - Create, update, upsert, delete records
   - Drop Collection
-  - Read, Read all and find specific records
+  - Count, Read, Read all and Find specific records
+  - Retrieve configurable amount of random records (`sample()`)
   - Snapshot and Clear data
-  - Retrieve the raw data using GetData
+  - Retrieve the raw data using `GetData`
   - Option to automatically add a `_id` per record
-  - Option to manually save the data to disk
+  - Option to manually commit the data to disk
-  - Retrieve configurable amount of random records
   - Option to watch local DB File and reload content automatically when its content is modified
-  - Support Types: Data and Collections
+  - Support Typescript Types: *Data* (`RecordType`) and *Collections* (`string`)
-- Ideal for test and offline applications
+- Ideal for test, offline applications and Proof-of-Concept

 ---